nmshd/documentation/_docs_explore/22-security.md

 # App Security

+The App is only communicating with its corresponding Backbone.

 # Communication Security

 Enmeshed uses the highest standards of encrypted communication.
 It is end-to-end encrypted by using public key cryptography between identities.
 Different keypairs for the identity, for each device and each contact are used to distinguish the different communication areas (technical, multi-factor or contractual).
 Where possible, random keys are used and shared securely.
 If a random key is not possible, derived keys from high-entropy master keys (not passwords) are used.
 Very first keys are exchanged over Key Exchange Protocols, so that as little key material as possible is shared.
 Please refer to the [Cryptography Section](/explore/cryptography) to get more information about the used algorithms, libraries and methodologies.